sigopt/sigopt-server/DEPENDENCIES.md

 We store user-generated files associated with each run in MinIO, version 1.19.
 User-generated files can be disabled with `"user_uploads": {"s3": {"enabled": false}}".

+We also store web session data in MinIO.
+This is required for running the website and cannot be disabled.